St. Andrew's United Church

 It's All About Connecting and Staying in Touch

-Generations since 1820 have come together not only for worship but for fellowship and community.
-St. Andrew’s has been host and sponsor of pre-school Mission Bands, Playgroups and Sunday School, Youth Groups, Explorers, CGIT, Ladies Aid Societies, Women’s Associations, Women’s Missionary Societies, the United Church Women (UCW) and Study Groups.
-Decades later the people of our church family still gather at our beautiful building or in our homes to share our faith and stay in touch with the community.
+Generations since 1820 have come together in Pakenham not only for worship but for fellowship and community.
+Over the years St. Andrew’s has been host and sponsor of pre-school Mission Bands, Playgroups and Sunday School, Youth Groups, Explorers, CGIT, Ladies Aid Societies, Women’s Associations, Women’s Missionary Societies, the United Church Women (UCW), Study Groups, local musicians and even Soft Soles Foot Care.
+Decades later the people of our church and the wider community still gather to share and celebrate our faith and fellowship.

 The Congregation